To withdraw certain Bureau of Land Management land from mineral development.

 Sponsor.
 Representative for New Mexico's 1st congressional district.
 Democrat.

-This bill was introduced on September 27, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 15, 2020, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.

 A committee issued a report on the bill, which often provides helpful explanatory background on the issue addressed by the bill and the bill's intentions.

 H.R.
 2640 (116th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 2640.
 This is the one from the 116th Congress.

 This bill was introduced in the 116th Congress, which met from Jan 3, 2019 to Jan 3, 2021.
 Legislation not passed by the end of a Congress is cleared from the books.